mcomisso/mcomisso.github.io/_posts/2016-03-07-passing-jekyll-variables.md

 tags: [github, jekyll, webdev]
 ---

-## Quick assign variables in jekyll
+## Quick assign variables in jekyll.

-Ever wanted to pass a variable to a template, while using its name to determine which array to loop?
 Square brackets seem to do the job correctly.
 <!--more-->

+> Edit 2016-03-08

+> Changed initial text for lower height in preview (blog page).

 This is how the `projects/index.html` page is built:
 {% raw %}